Venice for Visitors logo

 Roundtrip Cruises from Venice

-In normal years, more than a dozen cruise lines and a ferry company offer roundtrip itineraries from Venice, Italy that make it easy to combine a cruise with a Venetian holiday.
-The pandemic wiped much of the 2021 and 2022 calendars clean, but this article will help you choose a roundtrip voyage in 2023.
+In a typical year, cruise and ferry lines offer roundtrip itineraries from Venice, Italy and nearby ports that make it easy to combine a cruise with a Venetian holiday.

 Are you having trouble choosing between a land vacation and a cruise?
-Not to worry: In typical years, more than a dozen cruise lines and ferry companies offer ship voyages that begin and end in Venice.
+Not to worry: In most years, major cruise lines offer ship voyages that begin and end in Venice or in locations nearby.
 Such roundtrip cruises offer a great way to combine a Venice holiday with a trip by ship--allowing you to enjoy back-to-back vacations with only one air or train fare.

-Below are links to cruise and ferry lines that welcome English-speaking passengers and normally have regularly-scheduled roundtrip voyages from Venice.
+Below are links to cruise and ferry lines that welcome English-speaking passengers and offer at least a few scheduled roundtrip voyages from Venice or nearby cities.

 Ocean cruises